lukegriffith/autoDns/README.md

 # autoDns

-Uses terraform & terratest to create a program that will update the a public DNS name
+Uses terraform & terratest to create a program that will update a configured route53 DNS name

 ## building for pi